 The Company will evaluate the impact of these amendments when they become effective.

-The Company's management believes that the adoption of these standards, amendments and interpretations will have no significant impact on the Company's interim consolidated financial statements when they are first applied.
+Management believes that the adoption of these standards, amendments and interpretations will have no significant impact on the Company's consolidated financial statements when they are first applied.

 2.4 Basis of consolidation